 - Don’t write emotions off as angst: pay attention to behaviors and emotions that your daughter shows.
 Don’t write off her feelings, even if they seem to be the product of something trivial, such as a small argument with a friend.

 If the signs of teen depression persist and your daughter doesn’t seem to be improving, treatment options exist to help.
-Asheville Academy for Girls is a therapeutic boarding school for girls, ages 10 to 14.
+Asheville Academy is a therapeutic boarding school for girls, ages 10 to 14.
 Girls at Asheville Academy struggle with depression, anxiety, ADHD, OCD and many other issues.
 At Asheville Academy, we help girls build the life-habits they need to live healthy and full lives.